Minimum-Weight Parity Factor Decoder for Quantum Error Correction: Evaluation

-We choose Parity Blossom~\cite{wu2023fusion} for the baseline MWPM decoder for two reasons.
-First, it allows tuning between UF and MWPM decoder using a parameter similar to the per-cluster limit $c$ in MWPF (\S\ref{ssec:rust-impl}), denoted as ``MWPM(c)''.
+We choose Parity Blossom~\cite{wu2023qce} for the baseline MWPM decoder for two reasons.
+First, it allows tuning between UF and MWPM decoders using a parameter similar to the per-\refdef{cluster} limit $c$ in \hyperion (\S\ref{ssec:rust-impl}), denoted as ``MWPM(c)''.
 We note that MWPM(c=0) is equivalent to the UF decoder and MWPM(c=$\infty$) is equivalent to the MWPM decoder.
-Second, it is implemented in Rust and has the same overhead adapting to the Python interface as \hyperion, for a fair comparison.
+Second, like \hyperion, Parity Blossom is also implemented in Rust and has the same overhead adapting to the Python interface.
 For speed benchmarks, all decoders use a single thread on an Apple M4 Pro CPU with 24 GB of memory.
+Because Parity Blossom only works for simple graphs, it ignores the hyperedges when working on decoding hypergraphs, which inevitably leads to accuracy loss.